 Goals of treatment include improvement of cognitive skills, development of compensatory skills for permanent neurocognitive deficits, development of psychological coping skills to improve emotional and social adjustment, and restoration of functional activities including home, leisure and recreational activities, and return to work.

 Common problems after TBI

-Following even a mild traumatic brain injury (TBI), it is not uncommon to experience persistent problems with attention, concentration, memory, problem solving and other cognitive difficulties.
+Following even a mild traumatic brain injury (TBI) or concussion, it is not uncommon to experience persistent problems with attention, concentration, memory, problem solving and other cognitive difficulties.
 Individuals may experience headaches, dizziness, sensitivity to noise or light, vision problems and difficulty sleeping.
 Emotional changes such as irritability, depression and anxiety are common.
 With all of these problems it is often extremely difficult to return to any semblance of a normal lifestyle.

 Our Rehabilitation Team

 The interdisciplinary treatment team includes a rehabilitation physician, neuropsychologist, pain psychologist, speech language pathologist, physical therapist, occupational therapist and vocational rehabilitation counselor.

 All of the practitioners in our program are Certified Brain Injury Specialists (CBIS) awarded by the Brain Injury Association of America.